-12. Enter Students by Gender for the report name and click Finish.
-The report name is also used for the main heading in the report.

-13. Change to Layout View.

-A Report Layout Tools group of tabs will be added to the Ribbon, with the Design tab selected.
+- 11. Enter Students by Gender for the report name and click Finish.
+The report name is also used for the main heading in the report. - 12.
+Change to Layout View by clicking the icon in the bottom right corner.
+Layout View - A Report Layout Tools group of tabs will be added to the Ribbon, with the Design tab selected.

-- 14. Click one of the birth dates in the Date of Birth field.
-All the dates of birth will be selected. - 15.
-Hold down the [Shift] key and click the Date of Birth heading so that will be selected also. - 16.
+- 13. Click one of the birth dates in the Date of Birth field.
+All the dates of birth will be selected. - 14.
+Hold down the [Shift] key and click the Date of Birth heading so that will be selected also. - 15.
 Drag the Dates of Birth to the left slightly so that the fields are more evenly spaced.